bespoyasov/refactor-like-a-superhero/manuscript-en/14-generics.md

 }
 ```

-This way we can reduce the number of `instanceof` checks, but it'll only work if the error handling is the same for _all_ errors from the same layer.
+This way, we can reduce the number of `instanceof` checks, but it'll only work if the error handling is the same for _all_ errors from the same layer.

 ### The Liskov Substitution Principle